aerospike-community/aerospike-zabbix/Readme.md

                         Blacklist including serial number of certs to revoke --tls-crl-check       Checks SSL/TLS certs against vendor's Certificate Revocation Lists for revoked certificates.
-CRLs are found in path specified by --tls_capath.
+CRLs are found in path specified by --tls-capath.
 Checks the leaf certificates only --tls-crl-check-all   Check on all entries within the CRL chain

 ```
 The `dummy` variable is just there so Alert Triggers can be set in batches based on item prototypes.